 The Economics Department has a close relationship with many other departments and especially with MIT Sloan.
-Several economics faculty members hold joint appointments in Sloan.
+Several faculty members hold joint appointments in the Economics Department and MIT Sloan.
 Business schools and private-sector investment banks and asset management firms often hire MIT graduates with doctorates in economics who have taken advantage of Sloan’s finance courses and research opportunities.

 The MIT Center for Energy and Environmental Policy Research (CEEPR) is sponsored by the Economics Department, the Sloan School, and the MIT Energy Initiative.
 The Director of CEEPR is William Barton Rogers Professor of Energy Economics Christopher R. Knittel of MIT Sloan, who teaches a jointly-offered energy economics course.
 The Center investigates economic, regulatory, and technological issues related to energy and the environment and is supported by corporations, trade associations, environmental organizations, and grants from foundations and government agencies.
 The Center holds bi-annual meetings and conferences to discuss policy issues with business and academic economists.

 CEEPR is a co-sponsor of the Joint Program on the Science and Policy of Global Change, which supports research on global warming and related topics by faculty and students in the Economics Department, MIT Sloan, the School of Science, and the School of Engineering.
 The program provides opportunities for economics and management faculty to work with specialists on climate change in the School of Science, and with emissions control and remediation experts in the School of Engineering.